initOS/dob/docs/configuration.md

 ## Database actions

 Actions can be defined to alter the database to be able to run specific things on the database.
 Actions are defined using a name and a dictionary in the `actions` section.

 ```
 <action_name>:
   action: ..
 Action type.
-Either update or delete with update as default.
+Either update, insert or delete with update as default.
   model: ..
 Odoo model.
 Required.
   domain: ..
 Search domain to specify specific records.
 Default is []
   values: ..
 Dictionary to define the new value of each field.
 Required.
+  references: ..
+Dictionary of unique identifiers to XML references of Odoo
 ```

 Values can be defined in multiple ways: directly or as a dictionary.
 Depending on the field type the dictionary option offers parameter for the manipulation of the field.

 ```
 <field>: